skulltech/Pearsend/README.md

 # PearSend
 A simple CLI client for peer-to-peer file or message sending.
 Written in Python.

+## Features

-_Important_: It supports file or message of size upto about 95 MB only (95.3674 MB to be exact).
+- It supports file or message of size upto about 8.85 PeB (1 PiB ~ 10^6 GiB)!.
+- Protection against transmission error using `CRC32` checksum.

 ## Usage Examples